TPoe25/Javascript_advanced/README.md

-This project is about Advanced Javascript DOM manipulation
+This project is about Advanced Javascript DOM manipulation.